bittremieuxlab/simba/README.md

 # SIMBA

-`Simba` is a transformer neural network able to predict structural similarity based on tandem mass spectrometry (MS/MS) from 2 spectra.
+`Simba` is a transformer neural network able to predict structural similarity based on tandem mass spectrometry (MS/MS) data from 2 spectra.
 The model predicts 2 metrics: (1) the Maximum Common Edge Substructure (MCES) distance, and  (2) the substructure edit distance.

 This repository provides with the necessary code to preprocess the data, train the model as well as to compute inference based on  user spectra.